muffin-rice/octo-playground/src/toy/README.md

 sys.path[0] = f'{os.getcwd()}/src/toy'
 ```

-It also blocks * imports which is another change from `equinox_cifar10.py`.
+It also blocks * imports, which is another change from `equinox_cifar10.py`.
+We import every hyperparam separately.